 There wasn’t a dry eye in the house when Ellen Murphy dedicated her Jim Reeve’s number, ‘I love you because’, to her man, Paddy “who kept me going through thick and thin for over 50 years.”

-The love and loss of parents was celebrated too by a self-penned tribute sung by a gentle giant of an English man, Pat Sudsworth.
-Joe Keeling stirred us all with the sincerity of his advice to: Smile though your heart is breaking…
+The love and loss of parents were celebrated too by a self-penned tribute sung by a gentle giant of an English man, Pat Sudsworth.
+Joe Keeling stirred us all with the sincerity of his advice t o: Smile though your heart is breaking…

 Dooley and I chatted on the way home about the loveliness of the evening, how people were prepared to admit the depth of their feelings.
 Dooley can hide his gentler side under a rough and ready exterior, but his handshake was warm as I was getting out of the car.